 - Losing Important Items – Does the person you care about talk a great deal about losing or regularly misplacing important items like cars, phones, keys, or the shoes that they were wearing?
 No, don’t worry if your partner loses their sunglasses all the time, but frequently losing or misplacing large or important items or pieces of clothing that were being worn is indicative of a problem.

 - Late Night Calls – When you’re drunk, you lose impulse control.
 You often want to talk about those important things that are bothering you, and they usually start bothering you around one or two a.m.
 If your loved one calls you in non-emergency situations at hours that are inappropriate, that could be a key indication that they are under the influence.

 - Changes in Behavior – It takes quite a bit of effort for people to change their habits or their way of being.
 If your once affable long-time companion is suddenly irritable all the time or your co-worker comes in once or twice a week in a disheveled state, this indicates that something is wrong.
 Again, on its own this is not definitely a sign of substance abuse, but it is an indication that something is amiss.

 - Things Start Disappearing – Alcohol isn’t cheap.
 Unless your loved one is very well-to-do, s/he will need money to subsidize their habit.
-Small, pawn-able items and cash will start to disappear as individuals develop an addiction.
+Small, pawn-able items and cash will start to disappear as individuals develop a person with substance use disorderion.

 - New Friends – Are you starting to hear about a new group of people you’ve never known before?
 Are most if not all of your loved-one’s old companions suddenly replaced?
 Are some of these new friends people who frighten you or individuals you won’t hang out with?
 Are they drinkers?
 Changing whole groups of friends can indicate a secret life and unsavory habits.